17 April 2k9

 Native-Alaskans and African-Alaskans

-I want to grumble at these vapid visitors,
+I want to growl at these vapid visitors,

 flay them with the hairy eyeball.